Configure Certificate Revocation List (CRL) distribution points for your Certificate Authorities.

 This page is for product admins managing PKI infrastructure.
 CRL configuration is an advanced topic — most users don’t need to configure custom mirrors.

-• The Infisical-managed URL is always included as the primary CDP and cannot be removed.
+The Infisical-managed URL is included as the primary CDP by default.
+It can be disabled per CA.

 Infisical only advertises the mirror URLs in issued certificates — it does not publish your CRL to them.
 You are responsible for fetching the latest CRL from Infisical and serving an up-to-date copy at every mirror URL you register.
 If a mirror serves a stale CRL, validators that fall back to it will get outdated revocation information and may continue to trust certificates you have already revoked.